-The ARC Board adopted the 2030 RTP and FY 2006-2011 TIP on February 22, 2006.
+^{}The ARC Board adopted the 2030 RTP and FY 2006-2011 TIP on February 22, 2006.
 USDOT approved on March 30th, 2006.

-Summarize the transportation improvements as recommended by consultant in the traffic study for Peachtree Stratford Mixed-Use Project.
+Summarize the transportation improvements as recommended by consultant in the traffic study for Moores Mill Road Mixed-Use Development.

-According to the findings, there will be no capacity deficiencies as a result of future year background traffic.
-The transportation consultant has made no recommendations for improvements to be carried out in order to upgrade the existing level of service.
+According to the findings, there will be some capacity deficiencies as a result of future year background traffic.
+The transportation consultant has made recommendations for improvements to be carried out in order to upgrade the existing level of service.